PX4/PX4-user_guide/en/config/safety_simulation.md

 6. Play with different settings and conditions!

-The simulation can also be executed locally:
+The simulation can also be executed locally in order to test a specific version or set of changes:

 ```sh
 make run_failsafe_web_server